8 Proven Steps to Build Your Author Platform

-Building an author platform is a must if you want your book to stand out from the one million other books published every year in the United States.
+Building an author platform is a must if you want your book to stand out from the millions of books published every year.
+In the United States alone, up to four million new titles are released annually.

 Imagine all of these authors—including you—standing shoulder to shoulder on a huge football field, with the book-buying public sitting in the stands.